 Our Bishop Visitor is the Rt Revd Tony Robinson, Bishop for the Areas of Wakefield and Huddersfield (Diocese of West Yorkshire & The Dales - incorporating the former Diocese of Wakefield, and the Pontefract Episcopal Area).

-On the 8th September 2011, on the Feast of the Birth of the Virgin Mary, three of our number made their Simple Vows and were clothed in the Cistercian habit before Abbot Stuart Burns OSB, in the presence of our previous Bishop Visitor, Bishop Mark Sowerby, who also presided at the Profession Eucharist.
-Our preacher was the Chairman of the Archbishop's Advisory Council, Bishop David Walker.
+On the 8th September 2011, on the Feast of the Birth of the Virgin Mary, three of our number made their simple vows and were clothed in the Cistercian habit before Abbot Stuart Burns OSB, in the presence of our previous Bishop Visitor, Bishop Mark Sowerby (Bishop of Horsham), who also presided at the Profession Eucharist.
+Our preacher was the Chairman of the Archbishop's Advisory Council, Bishop David Walker (currently Bishop of Manchester).

 At their council meeting on Wednesday 6th November 2013, the day after our patronal feastday of Our Lady of Hailes, the Advisory Council on the Relations of Bishops and Religious Communities [AC] has granted our Anglican Order of Cistercians Acknowledgement as an Order with no abstentions or votes against!
 Thus we have now formally and officially taken our place amongst the religious orders and communities of the world-wide Anglican Communion.
 Our Order's details are published on page 159 in the Anglican Religious Life, a yearbook directory of Religious Orders and Communities in the Anglican Communion [Current Edition (2018-2019): ISBN 978-1-84825-962-1].

 From ancient times the Church has had the custom of celebrating each day the liturgy of the hours.
 In this way the Church fulfils the Lord's precept to pray without ceasing, at once offering its praise to God the Father and interceding for the salvation of the world.
-Our community is committed to praying at least five Offices a day, beginning with Vigils at dawn, Lauds, Tierce, None, or Sext, Vespers and Compline.
-We use the Benedictine Daily Prayer Breviary, 2nd Edition (see below).
+Our community is committed to praying at least five Offices a day, beginning with Vigils at dawn, Lauds, Tierce, None, or Sext (any of these three Offices or all of them), Vespers and Compline.
+Our Community uses the Benedictine Daily Prayer Breviary, 2nd Edition (see below).

-Our Order currently consists of four professed brothers and two novices, as well as a number of inquirers (i.e., potential postulants awaiting to be interviewed by our Deans' Council at a future Chapter meeting).
+Our Order currently consists of five professed brothers and one novice, as well as a number of inquirers (i.e., potential postulants awaiting to be interviewed by our Deans' Council at a future Chapter meeting).
 We are very pleased that Cistercians have now also returned to Wales, as from July 2017.